C.D. Trofense

 Clube Desportivo Trofense ([ˈkluβɨ ðɨʃpuɾˈtivu tɾuˈfẽsɨ]), commonly known as Trofense, is a Portuguese football club based in Trofa, Portugal.
-Founded in 1930, it plays in Segunda Liga, holding home games at Estádio do Clube Desportivo Trofense, with a capacity of 5,074 spectators.
+Founded in 1930, it plays in Liga 3, holding home games at Estádio do Clube Desportivo Trofense, with a capacity of 5,017 spectators.

 Club colours are red and blue (related to the badge).

 History

 In the 2005–06 season, Trofense played in the Portuguese Second Division, winning its group by six points.
 The club then progressed to a playoff that decided promotion to the second level, with Serie B winners A.D.
 Lousada; Trofense won in an emotional game, only decided on the 20th penalty, scored by goalkeeper Vítor.

 In 2007–08 (having finished 11th in the league the previous season), Trofense achieved a first ever promotion to the top division, and conquered its second piece of silverware, winning by a small margin over Rio Ave FC (the first four teams were separated by just two points).

-On 4 January 2009, Trofense managed an historical home win, beating S.L.
-Benfica 2–0, courtesy of Reguila and F.C.
-Porto loanee Hélder Barbosa, that then placed the side above the relegation zone.
+On 4 January 2009, Trofense managed a historical home win, beating S.L.
+Benfica 2–0, courtesy of Reguila and FC Porto loanee Hélder Barbosa, that then placed the side above the relegation zone.
 The following week, it achieved a 0–0 draw at the Estádio do Dragão against Porto, but the club would be eventually relegated.